What happens when you turn 55

-You can withdraw the balances in your SA and OA if you have set aside your Retirement Sum in your RA.
+- You can withdraw the balances in your SA and OA if you have set aside your Full Retirement Sum in your RA.

 Reaching 55 is a significant milestone!
 It also means you are one step closer to retirement.
 Here are some things you should know about your Central Provident Fund (CPF) to help you plan better.

 On your 55th birthday, a RA is created for you.
-Your savings from your SA and OA, up to the current Full Retirement Sum of S$181,000 as at 2020, will be transferred to your RA to form your retirement sum.
+Your savings from your SA and OA, up to the current Full Retirement Sum of S$192,000 as of 2022, will be transferred to your RA to form your retirement sum.

 If you have S$60,000 or more in your RA nearing the age of 65, you will be placed under the CPF LIFE scheme which pays you a monthly payout.
 The payout you receive on a monthly basis depends on the retirement sum you have set aside in your RA.
 The more you set aside in your RA, the higher your payouts.
 This will give you a monthly payout starting from the age of 65 (for those born in 1954 or later).

-If you wish to have higher monthly payouts of around S$2,000, you can choose to top up your RA up to the prevailing Enhanced Retirement Sum, which is S$271,500 in 2020.
+If you wish to have higher monthly payouts of more than S$2,000, you can choose to top up your RA up to the prevailing Enhanced Retirement Sum, which is S$288,000 in 2022.